Astro Boy: The Video Game

-Astro Boy: The Video Game is an action platform video game based on the 2009 CGI-animated film of the same name.
-The game was released in Japan on October 8, 2009 for the PlayStation Portable under the name Atom (アトム, Atomu) to coincide with the Japanese theatrical release on October 10, 2009.
+Astro Boy: The Video Game is an action platform video game based on the 2009 animated film Astro Boy.
+The game was released in Japan on October 8, 2009, for the PlayStation Portable under the name Atom (アトム, Atomu) to coincide with the Japanese theatrical release on October 10, 2009.
 It was later released on the same system as a downloadable game in North America on October 14, 2009.
-It received a retail version of it and a port to the PlayStation 2, Wii and Nintendo DS which were released on October 20, 2009 to coincide with the North American theatrical release of the film on October 23, 2009.
+It received a retail version of it and a port to the PlayStation 2, Wii and Nintendo DS which were released on October 20, 2009, to coincide with the North American theatrical release of the film on October 23, 2009.
 It features the voices of Freddie Highmore and Kristen Bell, reprising their film roles.

 Plot

 In the game, players become the iconic hero, Astro Boy, and take to the streets and skies on an epic adventure to save Metro City from the clutches of the sinister President Stone and his robot army.